molliemarie/MSIA-D3Course-2019/Class2.md

 ## Discussion / Activity: d3.s Blueprint

 All d3 plots start similarly.
-I'll give you some time to think about what these components are, and then we will discuss as a class.
+I'll give you some time to think about what these components are.
+We will discuss as a class and then you will create your own blueprint file.

 ## Articles / Videos
   - [IDEO brainstorming video](https://vimeo.com/138588491)